facebook/relay/docs/Guides-Mutations.md

 - `pathToConnection: Array<string>`

-  Any array containing the field names between the parent and the connection, including the parent and the connection
+  An array containing the field names between the parent and the connection, including the parent and the connection

 #### Example